 Canadians are looking forward to telehealth services/telemedicine in Canada and are already seeing an impact:

 - 70 % of Canadians trust in technology to enable preventive care

 - Employee absenteeism per employee costs an average of $2000 annually in Canada.
 Over 67% of working Canadian employees said they would use telemedicine services if it were available.

 - A majority of Canadians believe Canadian telehealth services provide higher quality care with doctor-on-demand services.

 - When surveyed, two out of three Canadians rely on telemedicine for medical care outside the regular hours.

 - A staggering number (~500,000) of Canadians require medical support to maintain their mental wellbeing.
 According to the Mental Health Commission of Canada, $51 billion is lost each year in the Canadian economy due to mental health-related issues.
 Telemedicine in Canada accommodates a majority of these requests and has proved to be clinically effective.

 - Due to their effectiveness, Canadian employers and private insurers are increasingly supportive of telemedicine in Canada.

-About 27% of Canadian workers report facing extreme stress on a day to day basis.
+About 27% of Canadian workers report facing extreme stress on a day-to-day basis.
 Apart from the absenteeism mentioned above, working Canadians who cannot recuperate reluctantly drive productivity loss for the Canadian economy.
-Telemedicine improves work-life balance and strengthens productivity, decreasing chances of engagement-related losses.
+Telemedicine improves work-life balance and strengthens productivity, decreasing the chances of engagement-related losses.